bomonike/bomonike.github.io/copilots.md

 But in the world of software development, a "co-pilot" is a <strong>collaborator</strong> who works like a <strong>pair programming</strong> session when two people are working on the same code at the same time.

-CoPilots leverage the <strong>context</strong> of you're typing to provide <strong>suggestions</strong> that help you write code faster.

-* Translation:Translate one language to others (Duolingo uses GPT-3 to correct grammar)

-* Code Completion: As you type, provides suggestions for what you might want to do next, such as showing alternatives ways to code

-* Boilerplate Code: Generate RegEx code when presented with data

-* Explain code: Highlight code and it responds with questions about it

-* When you type a function, it separates the different words of a concatenated function name.

-* Convert descriptions of colors into hex codes
-<br /><br />

 Big tech companies have been working to create AI capabilities: Microsoft, Google, OpenAI, Anthropic, and others.

 - [Perplexity](https://www.perplexity.ai/) search engine that summarizes web page content